michael2012z/BitBible/markdown/KJV/files/Deut.md

 19. And when thou comest nigh over against the children of Ammon, distress them not, nor meddle with them: for I will not give thee of the land of the children of Ammon any possession; because I have given it unto the children of Lot for a possession.

-20. (That also was accounted a land of giants: giants dwelt therein in old time; and the Ammonites call them Zamzummims;Zamzummims: also called, Zuzims
+20. (That also was accounted a land of giants: giants dwelt therein in old time; and the Ammonites call them Zamzummims;

 21. A people great, and many, and tall, as the Anakims; but the Lord destroyed them before them; and they succeeded them, and dwelt in their stead: